digibib/kohadevbox/README.md

 * The same instance, running off the same repo, under Plack
 * A remote for your own repo on e.g. GitHub
 * Git bz set up and ready to use
+* Koha's qa-test-tools set up and ready to use

 See the [open issues](https://github.com/digibib/kohadevbox/issues) for more to come.